fermga/TNFR-LFS/docs/index.md

 - **Tyre temperatures/pressures** – TNFR × LFS now consumes the values
-  emitted by the OutGauge extended payload when they are finite and positive; when the block is disabled the fusion keeps the historical sample or the same `"sin datos"` placeholder so downstream tooling does not fabricate temperatures.【F:tnfr_lfs/acquisition/fusion.py†L594-L657】
+  emitted by the OutGauge extended payload when they are finite and positive; when the block is disabled the fusion keeps the historical sample or the same `"sin datos"` (“no data”) placeholder so downstream tooling does not fabricate temperatures.【F:tnfr_lfs/acquisition/fusion.py†L594-L657】

 ## Operational checklist